martezr/vauth/README.md

 ### Kubernetes Installation

-The vAuth platform can be deployed on a Kubernetes cluster with the following steps.
+The vAuth platform can be deployed to a Kubernetes cluster using the following manifest:

 ```yaml
 apiVersion: v1